Ez-IoT-Organization/EzIoT-backend/README.md

 The used example *.csv files were added to test the data.
 Remember to add them in order: Data, Data2, Data3.

 Password and ip address were removed from the script

+## Update Nov 16 2021
+Updated bash script for raspberry that sends data to database.